expo/expo/docs/pages/distribution/uploading-apps.md

 **Beware:** This feature is still experimental!

-If you'd like to upload your app from any other operating system than macOS, you can give Submission Service a try.
-Submission Service is a part of Expo Application Services.
+If you would like to upload your app from any other operating system than macOS, you can give the Expo Submission Service a try.
 It lets you upload your standalone app directly from Expo Servers.

-Using Submission Service is really easy - you just need to pass an additional flag: `expo upload:android --use-submission-service`.
+Using the Submission Service is easy - it's just one additional flag: `expo upload:android --use-submission-service`.

 ## 2.2.
 If you choose to upload your iOS app to TestFlight

-**Disclaimer:** This feature works properly only on macOS.
+**Disclaimer:** This feature only works on macOS.
+If you want to upload an iOS app to the Apple App Store you will need to have access to a macOS device.

 ### Using expo-cli